 MCT oil is fast becoming a popular supplement, especially among athletes, and it is often added to breakfast foods such as smoothies.
 It is also a key ingredient in bulletproof-style coffee.
-In fact, we love MCT oil so much, we’ve added it to our brand new Lemon Turmeric Daily Boost.
+In fact, we love MCT oil so much, we’ve added it to our Lemon Turmeric and Orange Ginger Daily Boost varieties.
 Learn more about this incredible oil, including where it comes from, how it works, and how it could improve your health.

 What are MCTs?

 Despite its very scientific-sounding name, medium-chain triglyceride (MCT) is actually a naturally-occurring fat, found in coconut oil, palm oil, and dairy products (especially goat milk).
 Coconut oil contains by far the highest concentrations of MCT, and most commercially available MCT oil is extracted from coconuts.

 So where does the name medium-chain triglyceride come from?
 All dietary fats are composed of chains of carbon molecules – this is where the “chain” part comes from.
 These molecules are divided into three categories: long, medium, and short-chain fatty acids, all of which are all found in different types of foods.

 They are divided like this because the length of the molecule chain is very important and affects factors like digestion and absorption, health effects, and even taste.

 Short-chain fatty acids are produced by the gut’s “good bacteria” when the fiber is broken down, and they are thought to be very important for our digestive health and immune systems.

 Long-chain fatty acids (LCFAs) are the most common form of fat in the American diet and are found in just about every type of food with fat content.
 They are also more difficult to digest, as they require bile or enzymes to break down.
 As a result, they are more likely to be stored as fat in the body, which can lead to weight gain.